zabihyousuf/memeazon/README.md

 # Setting Up

 Begin by clicking the "Login" button at the top left of the website.
 If successful, you will redirected back to the homepage.
-Confirm that your computing id and "Logout" button are there in place of the "Login" button.
+Confirm that your username and "Logout" button are there in place of the "Login" button.

 # Your Profile
 Click on the "Profile" button at the top right.
 Your username will be displayed here as well as all the memes you have posted.